Real Madrid's Plan B! Boys from Brazil Vinicius and Rodrygo put Blancos top of La Liga | Goal.com

 Rodrygo's has only just begun, of course.
 But, just like his compatriot, he too looks like he is in a rush to make a name for himself.

-The summer signing from Santos was on the field less than two minutes when he instantaneously controlled a crossfield pass from Casemiro in his stride before cutting inside and then sweeping the ball confidently into the bottom corner of the Osasuna goal.
+The summer signing from Santos was just 93 seconds into his Madrid debut when he instantaneously controlled a crossfield pass from Casemiro in his stride before cutting inside and then sweeping the ball confidently into the bottom corner of the Osasuna goal.

+Only the Brazilian Ronaldo had ever marked his Real debut with a quicker goal (63 seconds).

-What was most striking about the finish was that the 18-year-old had been producing such moments of magic for Madrid for years.
-He celebrated in precisely the same manner, bowing before a bewitched Bernabeu.
+What was most striking about the finish was that the 18-year-old had been producing such moments of magic for Real for years.
+He celebrated with the same swagger, bowing before a bewitched Bernabeu crowd.